LilithRainbows/HabboAirPlus/README.txt

 -Now the default language of the login screen depends on the system language -Improved catalog badges visualization
--Now a notification is displayed by default when a friend added to relationship goes online
+-Now a notification is displayed by default when a friend added to relationship goes online -Improved playing mode (while active the cursor will only be an arrow and outgoing messages will be blocked when clicking an user)
+-Now users relationships will remain invisible until they load